Missouri woman draws international headlines for getting Merriam-Webster to update definition of ‘racism’

 3: racial prejudice or discriminationMerriam-Webster’s Dictionary

-Mitchum said she’s receiving calls about her future.
-And while she jokes about someday running for president, Mitchum wants one thing.
+Peter Sokolowski, an editor-at-large at Merriam-Webster, told the New York Times the entry “has not been revised in decades” and acknowledged it needed to be updated.

+Mitchum has been the subject of television, radio, and print interviews around the world, discussing her pursuit for change.
+While she doesn’t know for sure what the new definition will look like, Mitchum said it will include mention of systemic oppression.

-“I just want people to look at the change, learn, educate themselves, so we can come together; that’s what important,” she said.
+“I just want people to look at the change, learn, educate themselves, so we can come together; that’s what important,” she told KTVI.

 For the time being, Mitchum said she’s putting her effort toward making sure all dictionaries amend their definition of “racism” like Merriam-Webster.